MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/devices/phones-displays-deploy.md

 description: "This article provides an overview of and features supported by Microsoft Teams displays."
 ---

-# Deploy Teams phones, Teams displays and Microsoft Teams Rooms on Android using Intune
+# Deploy Teams phones, Teams displays, and Microsoft Teams Rooms on Android using Intune

 This article gives you an overview of how to deploy.
 Teams phones, Teams displays and Microsoft Teams Rooms on Android using Intune.